A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 Since \cref{eq:sde_fokker_planck} is a simple two-dimensional problem, it can be solved with sufficient accuracy using a classical full-grid approach using a second order finite difference discretization.
 The discretization and parameters of the full-grid approach are chosen analogously to those of the subproblems of the combination method.
 The full-grid resolution is chosen such that the number of degrees of freedom is approximately the same as the sum of the degrees of freedom of all subproblems in the combination method.
 This serves as a means to validate $CTMGRIT^{loc}$ not only against an analytical solution \cref{eq:sde_analytical_solution}, but also against a reference solution derived from a classical scheme.
 In all cases we consider the computational domain $[-10, 10]^2$.
 The solution of the combination method has been computed on the sparse grid level $L=14$ with initial level $L_0=6$, i.e.\ $l\geq 6$ component-wise for all subproblems $l$.
 The full grid schemes employ a grid of size $421 \times 421$ such that the number of degrees of freedom approximately equals the total number of degrees of freedom across all subproblems of $CTMGRIT^{loc}$.
 We run the simulation until time $T_\text{end} = 100 \approx 16\frac{2\pi}{\omega_0}$, which corresponds to about $16$ rotations around the origin in phase space.
 We employ the backward Euler method as the time propagator $\Phi_{l, n}$ on the fine time partition with a uniform time step size $\Delta t = 0.005$.
 The time coarsening factor is chosen as $c = 2$ such that $\Delta T = 0.01$.
-We compute the solution using the full grid with sequential time stepping (\textit{FGS}), the full grid with \texttt{XBraid} for time stepping (\textit{FGX}), and $CTMGRIT^{loc}$ with two recombination steps, i.e.\ $s=1$.
+We compute the solution using the full grid with sequential time stepping (\textit{FGS}), the full grid with \texttt{XBraid} for time stepping (\textit{FGX}), the time-sequential combination technique (\textit{CT}) and $CTMGRIT^{loc}$ with two recombination steps, i.e.\ $s=1$.
 For all three schemes we use our spatial domain decomposition solver with the parameters described in \cref{sec:solver_parameters}.
-We set $S=10$ and $q=6$ such that each process stores about $2.048$ fine and $64$ coarse spatial degrees of freedom.
-For the \texttt{XBraid} variants we use a temporal speedup factor $\hat{P}^t = 10$ so that each process stores the spatial degrees of freedom for $1.000$ time steps. \cref{fig:linear_oscillator_2d_origin} shows the value of $u$ at the origin over time for the different schemes and the error compared to the analytical solution \cref{eq:sde_analytical_solution}.
-All schemes produce values comparable to the analytical solution.
+We set $S=10$ and $q=6$ such that each process stores about $2048$ fine and $64$ coarse spatial degrees of freedom.